EricMFink/ProfessionalResponsibility/_rules/NC_RPC_Section3.md

 Amended Eff.
 February 27, 2003.

-# RULE 3.2 EXPEDITING LITIGATION
+# Rule 3.2 — Expedition Litigation

 A lawyer shall make reasonable efforts to expedite litigation consistent with the interests of the client.